Germany’s Commitments For 2022: Animal Welfare Labels On Meat And Plant-Based Push

 This 2022 is the new German government’s first in power, and with its arrival a lot of animal welfare and environmental commitments.

-With the attention to improve the treatment of animals within the food chain, Germany is planning to introduce a compulsory animal welfare labels added on meat products and to enhance the sustainability of its agriculture and food industries by focusing on alternatives.
+With the attention to improve the treatment of animals within the food chain, Germany is planning to introduce a compulsory animal welfare labels added on meat products and to enhance the sustainability of its agriculture and food industries by focusing on plant-based meat alternatives.

 The new German government constituted by The Social Democrats (SPD), Greens, and Free Democrats (FDP) unified into a coalition to form the new government.
 Together, they pledged to develop agricultural methods that do “justice to the environment, animals, and the climate.”